Applicants for the MBA program must have:

 One of the top MBAs worldwide

-The MBA program has been awarded five stars, the highest possible rating, for ten years in a row by the GMAA, Australia’s most influential rating body.
-In 2014 it was also awarded five stars for its corporate links and academic qualifications.
+The MBA program has been awarded five stars, the highest possible rating, for eleven years in a row by the GMAA, Australia’s most influential rating body.
+It was also awarded five stars for its academic qualifications.

 The MBA was ranked number one in Australia in the latest AFR BOSS Magazine survey of MBA courses in 2015.
 The survey is conducted every two years by the highly-regarded Financial Review Group.
 It also found that over 90 per cent of alumni considered the MBA to be value for money, and 93 per cent felt that it prepared them for a wide range of economic conditions and put them in a better place than their co-workers.